-- 1. A Listed transaction within the meaning of section 6707A(c)(2).
-Listed transactions are reportable transactions that are the same as, or substantially similar to, any transactions that have been specifically identified by the Secretary as a tax avoidance transaction for purposes of section 6011. - 2.
-A prohibited reportable transaction is: - a.
-Any confidential transaction within the meaning of Regulations section 1.6011-4(b)(3); or b.
+- 1. A "Listed transaction" is a reportable transaction that is the same as, or substantially similar to, a transaction specifically identified by the Secretary as a tax avoidance transaction for purposes of section 6011. - 2.
+A "prohibited reportable transaction" is: - a.
+Any confidential transaction within the meaning of Regulations section 1.6011-4(b)(3); or - b.
 Any transaction with contractual protection within the meaning of Regulations section 1.6011-4(b)(4).

-Part II-Tax Due
+Part II.
+Tax Due

-Required disclosure.
-Lines 17 through 19.
+Lines 17-19.

-If you are filing an amended Form 5330 and you paid tax with your original return and those taxes have the same due date as those previously reported, check the box in item H and enter the tax reported on your original return in the entry space for line 18.
+If you are filing an amended Form 5330 and you paid taxes with your original return and those taxes have the same due date as those previously reported, check the box in item H and enter the tax reported on your original return in the entry space for line 18.
 If you file Form 5330 for a claim for refund or credit, show the amount of overreported tax in parentheses on line 19.
 Otherwise, show the amount of additional tax due on line 19 and include the payment with the amended Form 5330.

 Make your check or money order payable to the "United States Treasury" for the full amount due.
 Attach the payment to your return.
-Write your name, identifying number, plan number, and "Form 5330, Section payment.
+Write your name, identifying number, plan number, and "Form 5330, Section \\\\" on your payment.